 6.50.1 Applicability to language

-If the library routine is a Java routine, the vulnerabilities described in ISO/IEC 24772-1:2024 6.50 do not apply to Java with the minor exception of unhandled unchecked exceptions since all checked exceptions are part of the specification of the library routines and handling them is enforced by the compiler and runtime system.If the library routine is a Java routine, the vulnerabilities described in ISO/IEC 24772-1:2024 6.50 do not apply, except for unchecked exceptions.
+If the library routine is a Java routine, the vulnerabilities described in ISO/IEC 24772-1:2024 6.50 do not apply, except for unchecked exceptions.
 For unchecked exceptions, the vulnerabilities described in ISO/IEC 24772-1 6.49 apply to Java.
 All other exceptions are part of the specification of the library routines and handling them is enforced by the compiler and runtime system.

 If a potential exception is an unhandled unchecked exception or comes from another programming language, then it requires explicit code to be captured and handled.